-Seedlings Required:
+Average DBH (Diameter at breast height) Residual Trees (Trees/acre) Minimum Stocking Standard (Trees/acre) Percent Stocking

+≥ 9" 10 120 8%

+6" to 8" 10 170 6%

+1" to 5" 120 200 60%

+Total Residual Stocking 74%
-Percentage Under stocked = 100 - Total Residual Stocking %Percentage Under stocked = 100 - 74 % = 26 %

-Seedlings/ Acre Required = Percentage Understocked/100 x 450 Seedlings/ Acre Required = % /100 x 450 =
+Seedlings Required: Percentage Under stocked = 100 - Total Residual Stocking % Percentage Under stocked = 100 - 74% = 26% Seedlings/ Acre Required = Percentage Understocked/100 x 450 Seedlings/ Acre Required =% /100 x 450 = ☐ Artificial regeneration ☐ Seeding: Species and source of seed (general vicinity location of seed source) ☐ Planting: Species: Date of proposed planting: ☐ Planting: Species: Date of proposed planting: ☐ Planting: Species: Date of proposed planting: Source of seedlings (location of seed source):

-□ Artificial regeneration

-□ Seeding: Species and source of seed (general vicinity location of seed source)

-Planting: Species: Date of proposed planting:

-Source of seedlings (location of seed source):

-☑ Natural regeneration: provide known information on the following indicators of suitability for natural regeneration.
-If a box is checked "no," please explain/describe the condition.
-N/A means "not applicable.

-Yes, No N/A Unknown

-Seedbed and soil conditions suitable for natural regeneration

-\Box \Box \boxtimes Moss layers are shallow (<4") or absent.
+NC-1973-F DRAFT FLUP

-\boxtimes Where birch or spruce regeneration is targeted, exposed. mineral soil will exist on at least 25% of the harvest area and is well-distributed across the unit \boxtimes Where aspen regeneration from suckering is targeted, root. damage will be minimal and soil exposure will encourage warming.
-Yes, No N/A Unkno own Seed/ vegeta tive rep product ion sources available \mathbf{X} Exposure to prevailing winds, if known \boxtimes Adequate seed trees exist within 3 tree heights of the reforestation site for spruce or within 2 tree heights for birch \boxtimes Where spruce regeneration is targeted, large seed crop in year prior to harvest or current year Where vegetative reproduction is targeted the harvest area contains sufficient, well-distributed paper birch, aspen, balsam poplar, western black cottonwood, red alder, or other species known to regenerate vegetatively as approved by the Division.
-Yes, No N/A Unkno own Comp etition and inf estatio n risk \boxtimes Calamagrostis (bluejoint grass) is not visually evident.
+\boxtimes Where birch or spruce regeneration is targeted, exposed. mineral soil will exist on at least 25% of the harvest area and is well-distributed across the unit.
+Where aspen regeneration from suckering is targeted, root. damage will be minimal and soil exposure will encourage warming.
+Yes, No N/A Unkno Seed/ /vegeta itive rep oroduct ion sources available \boxtimes Exposure to prevailing winds, if known \boxtimes Adequate seed trees exist within 3 tree heights of the reforestation site for spruce or within 2 tree heights for birch \boxtimes Where spruce regeneration is targeted, large seed crop in year prior to harvest or current year Where vegetative reproduction is targeted the harvest area contains sufficient, well-distributed paper birch, aspen, balsam poplar, western black cottonwood, red alder, or other species known to regenerate vegetatively as approved by the Division.
+Yes, Comp No etition N/A and inf Unkno estatio X Calamagrostis (bluejoint grass) is not visually evident.
 If Calamagrostis is visually evident, describing abundance and distribution.
-Note : Calamagrostis coverage of more than 1- 2% distributed across the site indicates that grass coverage may expand rapidly after harvest without treatment. \boxtimes Equisetum (horsetail) is present prior to harvest.
-X Equisetum (horsetail) is present prior to harvest.
-The site is not currently subject to intense herbivory due to peaks in the hare cycle, dense moose populations, or scarcity of browse in the surrounding landscape.
-Equisetum (horsetail) is present prior to harvest.
-The site is not currently subject to intense herbivory due to peaks in the hare cycle, dense moose populations, or scarcity of browse in the surrounding landscape.
-Existing stands are not infested with bark beetles.
-(Dendroctonus or lps)
+Note: Calamagrostis coverage of more than 1-2% distributed across the site indicates that grass coverage may expand rapidly after harvest without treatment. \boxtimes Equisetum (horsetail) is present prior to harvest. \boxtimes The site is not currently subject to intense herbivory due to peaks in the hare cycle, dense moose populations, or scarcity of browse in the surrounding landscape. \boxtimes Existing stands are not infested with bark beetles.
+(Dendroctonus or Ips) Where spruce regeneration is targeted, harvest areas are. free of known incidence of Onnia tomentosus root rot.
+Note: tomentosus can kill regeneration of spruce and, to a lesser degree, pine and larch.
+If tomentosus is present, Describe the extent of the problem in the notes box below.
+Design reforestation to minimize continuation or spread of the disease